 Test Procedures and Policies

-- If there is a problem with the application, ID submitted or payment, CESL will communicate with the test-taker, who will not be able to schedule the two sub-tests until all issues are resolved.
+• If there is a problem with the application, ID submitted or payment, CESL will communicate with the test-taker, who will not be able to schedule the two sub-tests until all issues are resolved.

-- Sponsored test-takers need to wait until CESL receives payment from the sponsor before they can schedule the two parts of the CEPT Full Academic Test.
+• Sponsored test-takers need to wait until CESL receives payment from the sponsor before they can schedule the two parts of the CEPT Full Academic Test.

-- For the Communication Skills Test, test-takers will use the link that they will receive in the confirmation email from Appointlet.
+• For the Communication Skills Test, test-takers will use the link that they will receive in the confirmation email from Appointlet.

-- For the Academic Skills Test, CESL uses Examity, an online exam proctoring service, which monitors test-takers to ensure that they are not using translation software, smartphones, etc. while taking the test.
+• For the Academic Skills Test, CESL uses Examity, an online exam proctoring service, which monitors test-takers to ensure that they are not using translation software, smartphones, etc. while taking the test.

-- Examity's Technical Requirements:
+• Examity's Technical Requirements:

-- 1. Browser: Google Chrome, pop-ups must be disabled.
+• Browser: Google Chrome, pop-ups must be disabled.

-- 2. Equipment: Desktop, laptop, or Chromebook (tablets are not supported) with built-in or external webcam, microphone, and speakers.
+• Equipment: Desktop, laptop, or Chromebook (tablets are not supported) with built-in or external webcam, microphone, and speakers.

-- 3. Internet: A required upload and download speed of 2Mbps, with 10 Mbps recommended.
+• Internet: A required upload and download speed of 2Mbps, with 10 Mbps recommended.

 Score Report

-- CESL will issue an Official Score Report within 7-10 business days of test completion (approximately 2 weeks), which states the points received in each section as well as overall English proficiency according to the CEFR Global Scale (Common European Framework of Reference).
+• CESL will issue an Official Score Report within 14 days after the date when both parts of the test have been completed (7-10 business days after test completion), which states the points received in each section (Reading, Writing, Speaking) as well as overall English proficiency according to the CEFR Global Scale (Common European Framework of Reference).
+The CEPT Full Academic test is scored out of a possible 150 points, with a maximum of 50 points for each skill section.

-- For Undergraduate Admissions, a minimum total score of 100 is required; however, some departments have set a higher score, so please check department guidelines.
+• For Undergraduate Admissions, a minimum total score of 100 is required; however, some departments have set a higher score, so please check department guidelines.
 The Graduate College requires a minimum total score of 110 for any University of Arizona graduate-level program.

-- The Official Score Report is valid for two years.
+• The Official Score Report is valid for two years.

-- CEPT Full Academic scores are final and not open to appeal.
+• CEPT Full Academic scores are final and not open to appeal.

-- During the registration process, you can choose to have your score reported to the university for free.
+• During the registration process, you can choose to have your score reported to the university for free.
 After taking the test, if you decide that you'd like CESL to send the official score report, you will need to pay the score report fee here.

-- Test-takers who wish to re-take the test must wait at least 14 days to do so from the date the test was completed.
+• Test-takers who wish to re-take the test must wait at least 14 days to do so from the date the test was completed.
 However, after the second attempt, test-takers must wait a minimum of 60 days before taking the test for a third time.

-- Please keep in mind that if the overall score you obtained in our first attempt is more than 15 points below your desired score, it is highly unlikely that your score will be satisfactory after only 14 days.
+• Please keep in mind that if the overall score you obtained in our first attempt is more than 15 points below your desired score, it is highly unlikely that your score will be satisfactory after only 14 days.
 In this case, CESL recommends waiting at least 60 days before your second attempt while you work on improving your English skills.
 After the second attempt, you must wait 60 days before any subsequent attempts.

 Questions